Don't carry your payment cards around — put them in Apple Pay!

 Different banks have different procedures when it comes to authorizing cards for Apple Pay.

-Capital One, for example, automatically adds and activates your card for Apple Pay after you accept your terms and conditions.
+Capital One, for example, automatically adds and activates your card for Apple Pay after you accept the terms and conditions.

-Citibank and American Express, however, require an activation code; to get it, the bank will robo-call, email, or text the number you have on file.
+Citibank and American Express, however, require an activation code; to get it, the bank will robocall, email, or text the number you have on file.

 Also, if your bank has an app for mobile banking, you may be able to launch the app to authorize your card.